material-components/material-components-web-react/packages/drawer/README.md

-modal | Boolean | Indicates that the drawer is of type modal. dismissible | Boolean | Indicates that the drawer is of type dismissible. tag | String | Customizes the drawer tag type (default to `<aside>`).
+modal | Boolean | Indicates that the drawer is of type modal. dismissible | Boolean | Indicates that the drawer is of type dismissible. tag | String | Customizes the drawer tag type (default to `<aside>`). open | boolean | If true, opens drawer.
+If false, closes drawer.

 ## Sass Mixins